Tutorials > Flight endurance

 Whether you're building or flying it's helpful understand the consumables that dictate the length of a flight or a day at the field; the sections below explore each aspect in more detail.

-Personally, ten minutes is about as long as I want to fly at a time so I choose my fuel system based on this and other data I've gathered; see Gas Consumption, below.
+Personally, 10 minutes is about as long as I want to fly at a time so I choose my fuel system based on this and other data I've gathered; see Gas Consumption, below.
 You may decide on a flight time in advance, or choose to base your flight times on available fuel.
-Most of my planes have the capacity for at least a couple of extra minutes so if circumstances prevent me from landing immediately after ten minutes have passed, I have a reserve.
+Most of my planes have the capacity for at least a couple of extra minutes so if circumstances prevent me from landing immediately after 10 minutes have passed, I have a reserve.

 Consumption varies widely with flying style and throttle use.
 A 30cc aerobatic plane may use twice the gas of a 30cc trainer for flights of the same length.
 Since I started flying gas-powered planes I have tracked how much fuel I use to arrive at an average rate of consumption for each plane.
 The more data I gather, the better I'll get at planning fuel systems for new planes.

 Data is gathered in two steps.
 First, a constant is set for each plane: How many cranks of the fuel pump it takes to fill the fuel tank from the gas can.
 That number is divided into the size of the gas tank to calculate the amount of fuel delivered for each crank of the pump (mL/rev).
 Second, the duration of each flight is noted along with the number of cranks (multiplied by the calculated mL/rev) it takes to refill the tank.
+The result is fuel consumption in mL/m, averaged out over all flights of each airplane in the table below.

 Gas consumption data